awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.PolicyDocument

-the inline policy to attach to the role, this is the IAM policies needed by the job, for example they can be either access to S3 bucket or DynamDB table.
+the inline policy to attach to the role, this is the IAM policies needed by the job.

 This parameter is mutually execlusive with iamPolicyName.